Laura Linney is an award-winning American actress of film, television and theater.

-Linney has been nominated three times for an Academy Award, for her performances in Kenneth Lonergan’s You Can Count on Me, alongside Mark Ruffalo and Matthew Broderick; in Bill Condon’s Kinsey, opposite Liam Neeson; and in Tamara Jenkins’ The Savages, with Philip Seymour Hoffman.
+Linney has received three Academy Award nominations: for her performances in Kenneth Lonergan’s You Can Count on Me, alongside Mark Ruffalo and Matthew Broderick; in Bill Condon’s Kinsey, opposite Liam Neeson; and in Tamara Jenkins’ The Savages, with Philip Seymour Hoffman.

-The performance in You Can Count on Me also earned her Screen Actors Guild, Golden Globe Award, and Independent Spirit Award nominations; and Best Actress awards from the New York Film Critics Circle and the National Society of Film Critics.
-The portrayal in Kinsey also garnered her Golden Globe and Screen Actors Guild Award nominations as well as the National Board of Review’s award for Best Supporting Actress.
+Her performance in You Can Count on Me also earned her Screen Actors Guild, Golden Globe Award and Independent Spirit Award nominations and Best Actress awards from the New York Film Critics Circle and the National Society of Film Critics.
+For Kinsey, she also garnered her Golden Globe and Screen Actors Guild Award nominations, as well as the National Board of Review’s award for Best Supporting Actress.
 Her performance in The Savages additionally brought her a London Critics’ Circle Film Award nomination for Best Actress, among other honors.

-Ms. Linney has won a Golden Globe Award and received an Emmy Award nomination for her starring role as Cathy Jamison on the television series The Big C, on which she was an executive producer.
-She starred opposite Paul Giamatti as First Lady Abigail Adams in the critically acclaimed miniseries John Adams, directed by Tom Hooper, for which she won Screen Actors Guild, Golden Globe, and Emmy Awards.
-She has also won Emmy Awards for her guest role on the final season of Frasier, opposite Kelsey Grammer, and for her performance in the telefilm Wild Iris, in which she starred with Gena Rowlands and Emile Hirsch for director Daniel Petrie.
+Linney won a Golden Globe Award and received an Emmy Award nomination for her starring role as Cathy Jamison on the Showtime television series The Big C, on which she was also an executive producer.
+She starred opposite Paul Giamatti as First Lady Abigail Adams in the critically acclaimed HBO miniseries John Adams, directed by Tom Hooper, for which she won Screen Actors Guild, Golden Globe, and Emmy Awards.
+She has also won Emmy Awards for her guest role on the final season of the NBC comedy Frasier, opposite Kelsey Grammer, and for her performance in the Showtime telefilm Wild Iris, in which she starred with Gena Rowlands and Emile Hirsch for director Daniel Petrie.

 The Juilliard graduate was recently a Drama Desk and Tony Award nominee for Time Stands Still, written by Donald Margulies and directed by Daniel Sullivan.
 She previously starred on Broadway in, among other shows, the Roundabout Theatre Company’s revival of Christopher Hampton’s Les Liaisons Dangereuses with Ben Daniels, directed by Rufus Norris; Richard Eyre’s staging of Arthur Miller’s The Crucible, opposite Liam Neeson, for which she was a Tony Award nominee; Henrik Ibsen’s Hedda Gabler, staged by Sarah Anderson, for which she won a 1994 Calloway Award; and Donald Margulies’ Sight Unseen, staged by Daniel Sullivan, for which she received her first Tony Award nomination.
 She had starred off-Broadway in the latter play over a decade earlier, earning her first Drama Desk Award nomination as well as Drama League and Outer Critic Circle Award nominations, and a Theatre World award.